 Flash comes upon Thorne, the wounded survivor of a downed craft.

 One thing in this story that sticks out like a sore thumb to me now is the environment and wardrobe.
 Instead of an alien world, Flash might as well be in upstate Minnesota.
 Also, I modified a helicopter by taking off the propellers so that it would look like a small spacecraft.
 Instead it just ended up looking like a helicopter without propellers…

 Realizing I needed some strong feedback to strengthen my work, I sent pages to a couple of syndicated artists I was corresponding with at the time – George Evans and Bud Blake.
 Shown below are the critiques I got.

-As far as critiques go friends and family tend to pull punches, professionals get the job done.
-I can’t stress enough how invaluable their input was.
-That Evans and Blake actually took the time to sketch up short tutorials was beyond generous – especially with the ever present syndicate deadlines they were under.
+I’d like to add that for George and Bud to take the time to sketch up short tutorials and mail them out to me was beyond generous – especially with the ever present syndicate deadlines they were under.

-As far as my learning curve went, the next story I did I purposely retold Flash Gordon’s origin in order to give myself a refresher course on all things Mongo-esque…
+As far as my learning curve went, the next story I did I purposely retold Flash Gordon’s origin in order to give myself a refresher course on all things Mongo-esque.